H\"older regularity for collapses of point vortices: Presentation of the problem and main results

-These reformulations involving the kernel profiles $K_\alpha$ allows us to consider the general $\alpha$-point-vortex model in the plane.
-It is defined for all $\alpha\geq0$ by the following differential equation:
+These formulations involving the kernel profiles $G_\alpha$ allows us to consider the general $\alpha$-point-vortex model in the plane for $\alpha\geq 0$:

-Up to a rescale in time, the point-vortex model for Euler in the plane~\eqref{eq:evolution euler K1} or quasi-geostrophic point-vortex model~\eqref{eq:evolution alpha models 2} are particular cases of the more general evolution system~\eqref{eq:evo alpha} that we study in this article.
+Up to a time rescaling, the point-vortex model for the Euler equations in the plane~\eqref{eq:evolution euler K1} or quasi-geostrophic point-vortex model~\eqref{eq:evolution alpha models 2} are particular cases of the more general evolution system~\eqref{eq:evo alpha} that we study in this article.

-The point-vortex model~\eqref{eq:evo alpha} admits a unique solution by the Picard-Lindelhöf theorem (also called Cauchy-Lipschitz theorem) provided that the right-hand side of~\eqref{eq:evo alpha} remain bounded and Lipschitz.
-This means that this system is well posed in an absence of collapses of vortices.
+The point-vortex model~\eqref{eq:evo alpha} admits a unique solution by the Cauchy-Lipschitz theorem provided that the right-hand side of~\eqref{eq:evo alpha} remains bounded and Lipschitz.
+This means that this system is well posed in the absence of collapses of point-vortices.
 In other words, if $T>0$ the maximal time of existence of the solution is finite then

-The study of collapse situations~\eqref{def:collapse} has two main interests.
-First, understanding collapses permits to avoid them and ensure the system to be well-defined for all time.
-The other interest is to say how to extend the trajectories of the vortices after a collapse.
+The study of collapse situations~\eqref{def:collapse} has several interests.
+First, understanding collapses permits to avoid them and ensures the system to be well-defined for all times.
+Moreover, such a study is necessary to understand how to extend the trajectories after a collapse in a way that is physically relevant.
+These problems are linked to the issue of topological regularization of trajectories~\cite{Hiraoka_2008, Hiraoka_2009} and the dissipation of physical quantities such as energy or enstrophy~\cite{Gotoda_Sakajo_2016, Gotoda_Sakajo_2017,Sakajo_2012}.
+We also expect to better understand the losses of uniqueness for the underlying PDE (see~\cite{Grotto_Pappalettera_2020} for instance).